gilbertchen/duplicacy/README.md

 You'll need to input the account id and applicaction key.

-BackBlaze offers perhaps the least expensive cloud storage at 5 cents per GB per month.
-Unfortunately their API does not support file naming, so the -exclusive option is required when pruning old backup.
+BackBlaze offers perhaps the least expensive cloud storage at 0.5 cent per GB per month.
+Unfortunately their API does not support file renaming, so the -exclusive option is required when pruning old backups.
 This means concurrent access and deletion can't be permitted at the same time.